Planet Texas 2050 Statement on Black Lives Matter and Racial Injustice

 Digital Object Life Cycle (DOLCe)

-Planet Texas 2050 will produce invaluable—and in some cases irreplicable—data products with potential to enable future research for generations.
-The Digital Object Life Cycle (DOLCe) initiative seeks to develop the … Keep reading
+Project summary: Planet Texas 2050 will produce invaluable—and in some cases irreplicable—data products with potential to enable future research for generations.
+The Digital Object Life Cycle (DOLCe) initiative seeks to … Keep reading

 Greeting Cards from the Anthropocene

-One of the greatest challenges facing human survivance (generally) is the capacity for humans to adequately communicate issues of vital importance with one another.
-The importance of communicating the dangers … Keep reading
+Project summary: One of the greatest challenges facing human survival, generally, is the capacity for humans to adequately communicate issues of vital importance with one another.
+The importance of communicating … Keep reading

-Studies of records of past change have shown that the past can be the key to the future.
-This includes the discovery of mechanisms such as ocean circulation that bear … Keep reading
+Project summary: Studies of records of past change have shown that the past can be the key to the future.
+This includes the discovery of mechanisms such as ocean circulation … Keep reading

 Climate Change Adaptation Through Dramaturgy

-We are interested in how theater and community engagement can help develop a context-specific understanding of climate change to empower Texan communities and individuals to become resilient and adapt to … Keep reading
+Project summary: We are interested in how theater and community engagement can help develop a context-specific understanding of climate change to empower Texan communities and individuals to become resilient and … Keep reading

 Hurricane-Resilient Healthcare Infrastructure Modeling with Integrated Flood Prediction and Stochastic Logistics Optimization

-Prediction and logistics models have yet to be integrated for hurricane preparedness/response.
-The state-of-the-art generates a point estimate, representing an “average” or “worst-case” scenario for the hurricane’s impact, which becomes … Keep reading
+Hurricane Harvey from space.
+Project summary: Prediction and logistics models have yet to be integrated for hurricane preparedness and response.
+The state-of-the-art generates a point estimate, representing an “average” or … Keep reading

 Facilitating Timely & Efficient Evacuation of Texas Cities Using Shared and Autonomous Vehicle Fleets

-Many current Planet Texas 2050 projects emphasize flood risks.
+Project summary: Many current Planet Texas 2050 projects emphasize flood risks.
 We need more strategies for protection of life and property, including expert evacuations.
-This project will assess the cost and effectiveness … Keep reading
+This project will assess the cost … Keep reading

 Improving the Estimation of Inundation Extent and Depth with High Resolution Terrain Data Over the State of Texas

-Flood disasters resulting from recent events in Texas have emphasized the need for rapid estimation of flood inundation.
-With the availability of high-resolution terrain (HRT) data over most of Texas, … Keep reading
+Project summary: Flood disasters resulting from recent events in Texas have emphasized the need for rapid estimation of flood inundation.
+With the availability of high-resolution terrain data over most of … Keep reading

 Towards an Equitable Knowledge-Action Network: A Comprehensive Assessment of Environmental NGOs

-This proposed Planet Texas 2050 project seeks to develop co-production and co-governance strategies to connect emerging modeling platforms to environmental nongovernmental organizations (E-NGOs) undertaking efforts to adapt to and develop … Keep reading
+Project summary: This Planet Texas 2050 project seeks to develop co-production and co-governance strategies to connect emerging modeling platforms to environmental nongovernmental organizations (E-NGOs) undertaking efforts to adapt to and … Keep reading

 Urban Planning for an Uncertain Future

-How cities address inequality in their planning efforts varies widely, raising concerns that adaptation interventions may continue patterns of disparate risk for low-income communities of color.
-This emerging area of … Keep reading
+Project summary: How cities address inequality in their planning efforts varies widely, raising concerns that adaptation interventions may continue patterns of disparate risk for low-income communities of color.
+This emerging … Keep reading

 Geospatial Analysis of Environmental Suitability for Establishing Burkholderia Species in Texas

-The spread of tropical diseases to regions previously free of these diseases is one consequence of climate change.
-A 2016 study identified parts of Texas and Florida as vulnerable for … Keep reading
+Project summary: The spread of tropical diseases to regions previously free of these diseases is one consequence of climate change.
+A 2016 study identified parts of Texas and Florida as … Keep reading

 Texas Metro Observatory

-The Texas Metro Observatory (TMO) is a communication and data platform dedicated to sharing information and ideas about Texas’s communities, understanding common problems related to urbanization processes in these communities, … Keep reading
+Project summary: The Texas Metro Observatory (TMO) is a communication and data platform dedicated to sharing information and ideas about Texas’s communities, understanding common problems related to urbanization processes in … Keep reading

 Resources, Stress, and Population Dynamics in Premodern Urban Societies

-Building on work carried out in over the last two years, this project will complete scientific analyses that will illuminate water and watershed management and demographic dynamics in its study … Keep reading
+Project summary: Building on work carried out in over the last two years, this project will complete scientific analyses that will illuminate water and watershed management and demographic dynamics in … Keep reading

 DataX and Model Integration

-Planet Texas 2050 is creating a knowledge center for resilience studies and applications.
-The research efforts span disciplines to touch the outer limits of our knowledge and attempt to connect … Keep reading
+Project summary: Planet Texas 2050 is creating a knowledge center for resilience studies and applications.
+The research efforts span disciplines to touch the outer limits of our knowledge and attempt … Keep reading

 Artist-in-Residence: Lorenz Graybelt

-Sculptor and performance artist Marie Lorenz will design a video map of the water that flows down Texas’ Colorado River — one of the state’s primary water sources — into … Keep reading
+Project summary: Sculptor and performance artist Marie Lorenz will design a video map of the water that flows down Texas’ Colorado River — one of the state’s primary water sources … Keep reading

-Blue Index is a participatory research project designed to gather feedback about 33 waterscapes throughout Austin.
-Led by Kevin Jeffery, a graduate student in landscape architecture, Blue Index focuses on … Keep reading
+Project summary: Blue Index is a participatory research project designed to gather feedback about 33 waterscapes throughout Austin.
+Led by Kevin Jeffery, a graduate student in landscape architecture, Blue Index … Keep reading

 Graduate Seminars and Project-Based Courses